 You need to log in with your Perkin Elmer username and password: if you have previously downloaded ChemDraw you should have this.
 Otherwise follow the download instructions on this webpage and instead of downloading the software, click the link under ‘ChemDraw Cloud annual subscription’.
 This will activate your access.

 ChemDraw Cloud doesn’t have the full functionality of desktop ChemDraw – for example there are limited templates – but it could be useful if you are working on a computer that doesn’t have the desktop version installed.

 To access ChemDraw from public access computers in the Library or PC labs:

-If you have a problem downloading ChemDraw please e-mail us:
+If you have a problem downloading ChemDraw you can try searching the PerkinElmer knowledge base:

 From time to time you need to reactivate your access to ChemDraw so that Perkin Elmer, the software supplier, can verify that you are still entitled to use it under the University of Bath licence.

-These instructions should help you to regain access to ChemDraw on your own PC or Mac.
+These instructions should help you to regain access to ChemDraw.